seadogger-tech/seadogger-homelab/docs/wiki/01-Overview.md

 - Raspberry Pi5 nodes (1 server node and 3 worker nodes)
 - POE switch (recommended: Ubiquiti Dream @Machine SE)
   - Powers Raspberry Pis via POE HAT
-  - Simplifies the wiring and setup, but not totally neccessary.
+  - Simplifies the wiring and setup, but not totally necessary.
   - **If you do not use POE, adjust the BoM (e.g. rack mounted solution will be different, likely)**
 - Ethernet cables for hardwired connections
   - WiFi is disabled and not recommended for k3s clusters